|

 This holiday is known as Ulusal Egemenlik ve Cocuk Bayrami in Turkey and has been celebrated since 1920.

-In 1920 on April 23rd, the first National Assembly took place.
+It is an important day in history because in 1920 on April 23rd, the first National Assembly was held.

 According to history, Mustafa Kemal Atatürk, the beloved founder of Turkey, dedicated the new republic to the children of Turkey.

-Turkey was actually also the first country to create a holiday dedicated to children.
+Turkey was also the first country to create a holiday dedicated to children.

 Sixty years later this holiday became an International Children’s Day by UNICEF.
 It is celebrated on June 1 around the world.